 Situated on the waterfront of the Indian River Lagoon is the charming main artery of downtown Fort Pierce.
 The Fort Pierce Marina is a great place to admire the spectacular boats and yachts in the harbor or charter one for yourself.
 There is a playground for kids, an onsite restaurant, a gift shop, and exciting photo opportunities.

-Downtown Fort Pierce is an easy part of town to walk around and window-shop, enjoy a cold beer, a tasty meal, sweet treat, or admire the historic buildings and stunning Spanish architecture.
+Downtown Fort Pierce is an easy part of town to walk around and window-shop, enjoy a cold beer, a tasty meal, a sweet treat, or admire the historic buildings and stunning Spanish architecture.
 I love to shop at Rosslow’s, a rare independent department store remaining open for business.
 The Art Market is another unique place to visit with individual artists, all working under one roof to showcase their artwork and goods.

 Fort Pierce Farmers’ Market and Farms